Maia313/CSS/layout.md

 >**Flexbox** discusses the CSS 3 flexbox layout mode.

->**CSS layout** - tricks and layout techniques takes what we have learned and applies it to several practical problems. >It also contains small quiz-like questions to test you understanding of layout in contexts such as:
+>**CSS layout** - tricks and layout techniques takes what we have learned and applies it to several practical problems.
+>It also contains small quiz-like questions to test you understanding of layout in contexts such as:

  + horizontal and vertical centering
  + how CSS grid frameworks work
  + multicolumn layout
  + common gotchas and layout tricks.

+ ----

+ >the highest level abstraction for CSS layout is the positioning scheme.
+Once a positioning scheme has been determined,
+ >it can be further modified by specific layout modes, such as display: table or display: inline-table.